TEAR-ERC/tandem/docs/first-model/lua-scripting.rst

 Lua scripting
 =============

 Material and frictional parameters used in Tandem simulation are written in Lua script.
-Here's key parameters and their descriptions:
+Here are the key parameters and their descriptions:

 +--------------------+---------------------------+-----------------------------------------------------------------+---------+---------+
 | Name               | Format                    | Description                                                     | Unit    | Default |